openssl/openssl/doc/designs/quic-design/quic-api.md

 /*
  * Process any time based actions that need to occur for the SSL object.
 For
  * DTLS this is equivalent to calling DTLSv1_handle_timeout().
 For TLS this does
  * nothing (there are no time-based events for TLS).
-For QUIC this only has an
+For QUIC only the inital
- * effect on the default stream.
+ * connection ojbect ever has time based events.
  */
 int SSL_tick(SSL *s);

 /*
- * Populates nexttick with the time until the soonest time based action that
+ * Populates nexttick with the time until the next time based action that
  * requires a call to SSL_tick().
 For DTLS, this is equivalent to calling
  * DTLSv1_get_timeout().
 For TLS this will always return 0 (no next timeout).
- * For QUIC this will only return 1 (timeout available) for the default stream.
+ * For QUIC this will only return 1 (timeout available) for the connection
+ * object.
  */
 int SSL_get_next_tick(SSL *s, struct timeval *nexttick);

 /*
- * Returns 1 if the SSL object is the default stream for the connection or 0
+ * Returns 1 if the SSL object represents the connection or 0 otherwise.
+For
- * otherwise.
-For (D)TLS all SSL objects are default.
-For QUIC only the first
+ * (D)TLS all SSL objects represent a connection and so this always returns 1.
- * stream created for a connection is the default.
+ * For QUIC only the first SSL object created for a connection represents the
+ * connection (it may also represent the first stream).
+Subsequent SSL objects
+ * created for that connection only represent streams.
  */
-int SSL_is_default_stream(SSL *s);
+int SSL_is_connection(SSL *s);

 /*
- * If the event queue is not empty then this returns immediately and filss in
+ * If the event queue is not empty then this returns immediately and fills in
  * ev with details of the next event.
 If the event queue is empty then it will
  * attempt to read a packet from the BIO associated with the given SSL object,
  * or if there is no associated BIO, or if the SSL object is NULL, then it will